hmsayar/blog-services/README.md

 The `users-service` manages user authentication, login, refresh token, sign-up, and user verification, and has its own MongoDB database.
 Redis is used for caching user information and the last 10 blog posts for faster access by the `comments-service` and `blogposts-service`.
 If the required user information is not found in Redis, the services send an HTTP request to the `users-service`.
 SendGrid is utilized for sending verification emails, JWT for authentication, and bcrypt for password hashing.
 User roles are also included in the JWT tokens.

-## Motivation

-The primary motivation behind this project was to expand my knowledge and gain hands-on experience with a variety of widely-used technologies and techniques in the world of backend development.
-By implementing a microservices architecture using Express.js, I aimed to develop a deeper understanding of how different services can work together.

-In addition, this project offered an opportunity to explore the use of several popular tools and libraries, such as MongoDB, Redis, RabbitMQ, SendGrid, JWT, and bcrypt.
-By applying these technologies, I was able to gain practical experience in building a robust and secure backend application.

-It allowed me to gain insights into building microservices, handling data consistency, and managing user authentication in a real-world scenario.

-## Technologies Used

-This microservice-based backend application leverages the following technologies:

-1. Express.js
-2. MongoDB
-3. Mongoose
-4. Redis
-5. RabbitMQ
-6. JWT: JSON Web Tokens for user authentication and authorization.
-7. Bcrypt: A robust library for hashing passwords, ensuring the security of user data.
-8. SendGrid: A cloud-based email delivery service used to send verification emails during user registration.

 ## Installation and Setup